Existence of multi-dimensional pulsating fronts for KPP equations: a new formulation approach: Existence of pulsating travelling fronts

-In this subsection, we will prove the existence of the pulsating travelling front of Problem \eqref{general-equation} propagating in each unit direction with rational coordinates with supercritical speeds under the framework of Section \ref{new-moving-frame}.
+In this subsection, we will prove the existence of pulsating travelling fronts for Problem \eqref{general-equation} propagating in each unit direction with rational coordinates with supercritical speeds under the framework of Section \ref{new-moving-frame}.